 Our RE curriculum is planned directly from the new 2021 Bexley Syllabus and is based on key faiths.
 This further embeds respect for others which is based on a deeper knowledge and understanding.

 Democracy is evident within our school.
 All stakeholders have a voice and pupils’ contributions are taken seriously by all adults.
+Rights Respecting Ambassadors from each class gather pupil voice/opinions throughout the year and raise any issues that need to be dealt with.

-We have Lunchtime Leaders from years 3 to year 6.
-They collect daily feedback and meet regularly with the catering company to share the views of all children collected in regular surveys.
+We have Lunchtime Leaders from Years 3 to year 6.
+They collect feedback and meet regularly with the catering company to share the views of all children collected in regular surveys.
 Our children are confident in meeting with adults because they know that their opinions and comments are valued and taken seriously.
 They have seen things change because of their input.

-Our pupils are taught about keeping safe, both physically and in the broader sense of issues like e-safety.
+Our pupils are taught about keeping safe, both physically and in the broader sense of issues like Internet Safety.
 Pupils are offered training on a termly basis to ensure that personal safety remains high profile.
 Pupils feel safe at Northwood and their parents believe that the school keeps their children safe.
 This is evident in all feedback including the parents’ questionnaire, the results of which are published on our website.

 We are very proud at Northwood School as we feel our Northwood Way is a true reflection of British Values.